jun-yan/ids/notes/docs/Pandas_Dataset_Operations.md

 ### Using GroupBy Object

 It is possible to think of the `GroupBy` object as a collection of `DataFrames`, and it has a variety of operations that can be used.
 It is possible to index a `GroupBy` object as you would a `DataFrame` to return a modified GroupBy object.
-It also supports direct iteration over groups, returning each group as a `Series` or `DataFrame`.
-In addition any method not specifically called by the `GroupBy` object will be called on the indivdual groups within the `GroupBy`b object.

 ```{code-cell} ipython3
 # Index the mpg data grouped by origin to look at the median
 mpg.groupby('origin')['mpg'].median()
 ```

+The `GroupBy` object also supports direct iteration over groups, returning each group as a `Series` or `DataFrame`.

 ```{code-cell} ipython3
 # Iterate over the origin
 for (origin, group) in mpg.groupby('origin'):
     print("{0:30s} shape = {1}".format(origin, group.shape))
 ```

+In addition any method not specifically called by the `GroupBy` object will be called on the indivdual groups within the `GroupBy` object.

 ```{code-cell} ipython3
 # Applying the describe() method to each group after